The Barracuda Championship

 The Barracuda Championship was first played in 1999 and was initially known as the Reno Tahoe Open.

-Barring an occasional change the event has been played early in August as the opposite field event to the WGC Bridgestone Invitational for many years however this year in line with the schedule change it has moved a couple of weeks forward on the calendar to sit alongside the WGC-Fedex St Jude.
+Barring an occasional change the event has been played early August/late July as the opposite field event to the WGC Bridgestone Invitational/Fedex St Jude for many years and this year despite the revamped schedule this remains the case.

 Before we move on to the course detail and the history of the event we should take a look at the format as, for those of you who don’t know, the event is played under a unique modified Stableford format.